Keep yourself safe from scams

 - Be suspicious.
 Scammers work hard to appear trustworthy, and it’s good to do some research or thinking before you engage with a person or opportunity.

 - Don’t trust unexpected contact.
 Scams most often come through cold contact, eg an unexpected phone call or email.
-Always take steps to find out more before considering any offers.
+Always take steps to know who you’re dealing with find out more before considering any offers.

 - Do your research.
 Use Google to look into the names of people or companies who approach you.